gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 - Commits are pushed to GitLab.
 - A [forced update](#forcing-an-update) is initiated.

-Pushes into GitLab are automatically pushed to the remote mirror at least:
+Changes pushed to files in the repository are automatically pushed to the remote mirror at least:

 - Once every five minutes after they are received.
 - Once every minute if **Only mirror protected branches** is enabled.